MartinPlusPlus/dotfiles/.github/README.md

 # dotfiles
-My personal dotfiles, repo idea based off of: https://stegosaurusdormant.com/bare-git-repo/
+My personal dotfiles, repo idea based off of: [https://stegosaurusdormant.com/bare-git-repo/](https://stegosaurusdormant.com/bare-git-repo/)

-## NOTES
-This is a bare git repo.
-To update, use the 'config' command with any git command

-## Cloning
-* Be sure to clone this repo using `git clone --bare` with the repo url
-    * This will make sure it is a 'bare' repository and enable the `config` command functionality
-* Move the contents of the repo to ~/.config/dotfiles (this is where my zshrc will look)
+**Note**: this is a bare git repo.
+As such, traditional git commands will not work due to the repository being spread all over the home directory.
+For notes on performing commits and the like, see the section **`config` command**

-## Prereqs
+## Setup
-Note: I haven't finished making this list yet, hold tight
-    - I might add a script to install these automatically
-* zsh
-* nvm
-* neovim
-* spotifyd
-* i3
-* notify-osd
-* polybar
-* qtile
-* brightnessctl
-  - python3

-Note: to install packages from a file in arch linux you can use the following command:
-`sudo pacman -S --needed - < packages.txt`
-You just need create a file names `packages.txt` and write package names in line-by-line
+* Clone the repository (most anywhere will do, just make sure that HOME environment variable is set to your home folder)
+* Navigte to `<repo root>/.config/dotfiles`
+    + In here you will find a file named `setup.sh`, `chmod +x` that bad boy and run it
+    + This should move all the dotfiles to their designated locations.
+If this doesn't work, please submit a pull request or send me an email
+    + The actual `.git` folder will be located in `~/.config/dotfiles`
+* Make sure to edit your upstream repository if you want to copy these to your own Github account
+* TODO: make script install prerequisite packages

-## 'config' command
+## `config` command
-* Make sure the following is in your favorite .rc:
+Make sure the following is in your favorite rc file (`.bashrc`, `.zshrc`, etc.):

 `alias config='git --git-dir=<path to git folder> --work-tree=$HOME'`
-* Execute the following (after refreshing said .rc) `config config --local status.showUntrackedFiles no`

-This should allow you to use the `config` command
+In my case, my git folder is `~/.config/doftiles`.

+This should already be included in my `.bashrc` and `.zshrc`.
+You can change the command to be anything you want, you don't have to use `config`.

+Now, whenever you want to make a change to your dotfiles, use `config` instead of `git` for any git command.

-* I recommend adding an `[alias]` to make adding all change files (that are also being tracked) easier.
-    * Add this to the config file in the `dotfiles` directory: `addtracked = !git add $(git ls-files)`
+I also recommend adding an `[alias]` to make adding all files with changes (that are also being tracked) easier.
+This should already be included in the `~/.config/dotfiles/config` file.
+If not, here is how you can add this to the config file in the `dotfiles` directory: `addtracked = !git add $(git ls-files)`.

-    * It can be a headache when you use `git add .` by accident so, this is highly recommended
-    * To add all tracked files, use `config addtracked`.
-This will prevent git from adding any untracked files (as opposed to using `config add .`)
+It can be a headache when you use `git add .` by accident as this will add the entire directory to the staging area so, this is highly recommended.
+To add all tracked files, use `config addtracked`.
+This will prevent git from adding any untracked files.

 ## Syncthing
 I highly recommend using syncthing if you want to sync files between devices.
-[Checkout this video for help](https://www.youtube.com/watch?v=PSx-BkMOPF4)
+[Check out this video for help](https://www.youtube.com/watch?v=PSx-BkMOPF4)